wynksaiddestroy/py_stringmatching/docs/Tutorial.rst

    # create a Levenshtein similarity measure object
    lev = sm.Levenshtein()

-There are two main types of similarity measures.
+There are two main types of similarity measures,

 (1) Those that when given two input strings will compute a true similarity score, which is a number in the range [0,1] such that the higher this number, the more similar the two input strings are.

 (2) Those that when given two input strings will compute a distance score, which is a number such that the higher this number, the more **dissimilar** the two input strings are.
 Clearly, Type-2 measures (also known as distance measures), are the reverse of Type-1 measures.

 For example, Jaccard similarity measure will compute a true similarity score in [0,1] for two input strings.
 Levenshtein similarity measure, on the other hand, is really a distance measure, which computes the edit distance between the two input strings (see for example Wikipedia or the string matching chapter in the book "Principles of Data Integration").
 It is easy to convert a distance score into a true similarity score (again, see examples in the above book chapter).